A Serious Problem – Around the Globe and in the USA

 - Although women and children make up a majority of trafficking victims, there has been an increase in the victimization of men as well.
-Eleven percent of the victims CAST is serving are male.
+Twenty percent of the victims CAST is serving are male.

 - According to CIA estimates, as many as 15,000 to 17,500 men, women and children are trafficked into The United States every year.

 - The United States is one of the top three destination points for trafficked victims, along with Japan and Australia.
 California, New York, Texas and Nevada are the top destination states in the country.